Shayne13/Dime224W/README.md

-  gender INTEGER,              // 1 if female (F), 0 if male (M) didprimary INTEGER,          // 1 if participated in primary 0 otherwise winner INTEGER,              // 1 if won, 0 if lost districtpartisanship REAL,   // Kernell's (2009) measurement of district partisanship for current cycle indistrict REAL,             // Proportion of donations coming from donors within the district instate REAL,                // Proportion of donations coming from donors within the state candstatus INTEGER,          // 1 if statutory candidate (C), 2 if statutory candidate for future cycle (F), 3 if not yet statutory candidate (N), 4 if statutory candidate in prior cycle (P)
+  gender INTEGER,              // 1 if female (F), 0 if male (M) didprimary INTEGER,          // 1 if participated in primary 0 otherwise winner INTEGER,              // 1 if won, 0 if lost partisanship REAL,   // Kernell's (2009) measurement of district partisanship for current cycle indistrict REAL,             // Proportion of donations coming from donors within the district instate REAL,                // Proportion of donations coming from donors within the state candstatus INTEGER,          // 1 if statutory candidate (C), 2 if statutory candidate for future cycle (F), 3 if not yet statutory candidate (N), 4 if statutory candidate in prior cycle (P)